-We have a limited amount of time together (lecture time = $38 \times 50 \text{ min} = 32 \text{ h}$ ) and a lot of important material to cover.
-Class will start and end very close to the scheduled times.
+We have a limited amount of time together (lecture time = $38 \times 50 \text{ min} = 32 \text{ h}$ ) and a lot of material to cover.
+Class will start and end at the scheduled times.
 Please make a concerted effort to be in class and ready to listen by 11:10.
 Also, I use visual feedback from students to pace my lectures.
 It is distracting and degrades lecture quality when your attention is focused on something other than course material.
-Using electronic devices to support your learning are welcome.
-However, please don't use e-toys for other purposes during lecture.
+Using electronic devices to support your learning is welcome.
+However, please don't use electronic devices for other purposes during lecture.